Cardinal-Hickory Creek: Former regulator asks Supreme Court to take over power line dispute

-The Driftless Area Land Conservancy and Wisconsin Wildlife Federation — along with Dane County and other local governments — are suing the Wisconsin Public Service Commission in an effort to block construction of the Cardinal-Hickory Creek line between Dubuque and Middleton.
+The Driftless Area Land Conservancy and Wisconsin Wildlife Federation — along with Dane County and other local governments — are suing the Wisconsin Public Service Commission in an effort to block construction of the Cardinal-Hickory Creek line between Dubuque, Iowa, and Middleton.

 The groups claim that former Commissioner Mike Huebsch’s relationships with executives of the utilities seeking a permit for the $492 million project created an appearance of bias, which the judge overseeing the case has said would be enough to invalidate the permit.